0942v8653/ScriptableStatusBar/README.md

     sbar set face 😃 'Bye!:sbar remove face'

 Creates a face in the status bar.
 The menu will have an option `Bye!` that runs `sbar remove face` getting rid of the menu it creates.

+Also, if you leave out bash-command and the `:` separator:

+    sbar set face 😃 'this is disabled'

+the menu item will appear disabled.
+You can still make an enabled item that does nothing by leaving the separator at the end of the argument.